-Under the Excise Tax Act (Canada) (the "ETA"), all merchants are required to collect a value-added tax of 5%, known as the Goods and Services Tax ("GST"), applicable to the supply of all goods and services in Canada, with the exception of goods and services that are either exempt or zero-rated.
-In certain provinces, the GST is harmonised with provincial sales taxes and collected by the Federal Government in the form of a Harmonized Sales Tax ("HST"), which functions in the same manner as the GST.
+The federal government of Canada, under the Excise Tax Act (Canada) (the "ETA"), requires all merchants to collect a value-added tax of 5%, known as the Goods and Services Tax ("GST"), applicable to the supply of all goods and services in Canada, with the exception of goods and services that are either exempt or zero-rated.
+In the provinces of Ontario, Nova Scotia, Newfoundland, New Brunswick and Prince Edward Island, the GST is harmonised with provincial sales taxes of varying rates and collected by the Federal Government in the form of a Harmonized Sales Tax ("HST"), which functions in the same manner as the GST.
+The other provinces, other than Alberta, levy their own provincial sales taxes ("PST"), which vary in rates and application.

 Customs and excise taxes and duties apply to persons who are formally established in Canada at the time of importation of goods into the country.
 The Customs Act (Canada) and the Customs Tariff (Canada) outline the duties and tariffs that are applicable to different classes of goods entering the country.
 Under s.
-212 of the ETA, every person who is liable under the Customs Act to pay duty on goods imported into Canada is also required to pay the GST applicable to the goods.
+212 of the ETA, every person who is liable under the Customs Act to pay duty on goods imported into Canada is also required to pay the

+GST applicable to the goods.
 These goods are also outlined in the list of tariff provisions set out in the schedule to the Customs Tariff.